Starlord (comics): 2000 AD and Starlord

-The first issue of the rebranded 2000 AD and Starlord was dated 14 October 1978.
+The first issue of the rebranded 2000 AD and Starlord was dated 14 October 1978 with, unusually, equal emphasis given to both titles on the masthead.
+(This would last until 2000 AD’s 100th issue, dated 17 February 1979, when a redesigned logo clearly put the emphasis on 2000 AD.)
 Gosnell briefly returned to the title, with Landau moved across to Battle in an attempt to defuse the pair's deteriorating relationship, with MacManus instead installed as the title's assistant editor.
 In the comic itself was reorganised, with "Ant Wars" and the controversial "Harlem Heroes" sequel "Inferno" dropped to make room for new arrivals "Strontium Dog", "Ro-Busters" and "Timequake", with "Robo Hunter" and "Dan Dare" also put on a temporary hiatus.
 As was typical for merged titles, an all-new story was started the same week in the form of a sequel to the popular "Flesh".

 Gosnell's return was short-lived as he was soon recruited by Sanders to work on another launch, for the ill-fated Tornado - a development which saw MacManus promoted to 2000 AD editor, initially on a temporary basis.
 Thanks to the influx of Starlord readers and both "Strontium Dog" (which saw the popular Ezquerra abandon his policy of not working for 2000 AD) and "Ro-Busters" becoming fast hits with 2000 AD readers, Sanders would count it as one of the most impressive merges in the company's history.
 While the sales had their expected spike from the amalgamation, sales of 2000 AD and Starlord began to climb.
 The title would remain the same until the 18 August 1979 edition, when it had to be changed to accommodate a merge with Tornado, but many consider the new strips and boost in sales from Star Lord to have gone some way to assuring 2000 ADs medium-term future.
 "Strontium Dog" would be a 2000 AD staple until the death of Ezquerra in 2018, while "Ro-Busters" was soon developed into the long-running "ABC Warriors".